Shimao-Zhang/LLM-Multilingual-Learner/README.md

 ### :mountain: Overview

-This repository shares the code and models of our latest work "Large Language Models are Good Spontaneous Multilingual Learners: Is the Multilingual Annotated Data Necessary?".
-In this work, we find that only tuning on questions (without annotated answers) in a small number of languages can bring significant multilingual improvements even across a wide range of languages unseen during the instruction-tuning process.
-Additionally, we utilize different settings and mechanistic interpretability methods to comprehensively analyze the LLM's performance in the multilingual scenario.
+This repository shares the code and models of our latest work "Getting More from Less: Large Language Models are Good Spontaneous Multilingual Learners".
+In this work, we discover and comprehensively investigate the spontaneous multilingual alignment improvement of LLMs.
+We find that LLMs instruction-tuned on the question translation data (i.e. without annotated answers) are able to encourage the alignment between English and a wide range of languages, even including those unseen during instruction-tuning.
+Additionally, we utilize different settings and mechanistic interpretability methods to analyze the LLM's performance in the multilingual scenario comprehensively.
+Our work suggests LLMs' enormous potential for improving multilingual alignment efficiently with great language and task generalization.

 ### :chart_with_upwards_trend: Benchmarks & Datasets